Faarok/sload/README.md

 <span style="color: #d63e36;">S.L.O.A.D - Skyrim Logical Outfitting and Armament Diversification</span>
 ==================================================================

+> *You can find this mod on Nexus : https://www.nexusmods.com/skyrimspecialedition/mods/138556*

 # <span style="color: #E4B60A;">Summary</span>
 * [1.
 What is it ?](#intro)
 * [2.
 How does it works ?](#work)